How to install and configure AutoMySQLBackup

 Create a directory for the MySQL backups.
 This is the directory we set as ‘backup_dir’ in the configuration file.

 If you want to create a backup of your MySQL databases, run AutoMySQLBackup by executing the following

 You can also create a crontab entry to run AutoMySQLBackup at a specific time.

 That’s all.
 You can check the README file for more information on how to use AutoMySQLBackup.

-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install AutoMySQLBackup for you.
+Of course you don’t have to install and configure AutoMySQLBackup, if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install AutoMySQLBackup for you.
 They are available 24×7 and will take care of your request immediately.